 Territory Sales Representative: Lead Generation, Account Management, Product Knowledge

-Examples Of Soft Skills
+Examples Of soft (or Transferable) Skills

-Why College Graduates Need Endorsements and Recommendations On LinkedIn
+Why College Graduates Need Endorsements

-- Coworkers who are familiar with your work ethic, have seen you improve, and want to see you advance in your career
+Co-workers who are familiar with your work ethic, have seen you improve, and want to see you advance in your career

-- Former supervisors who know how well you learn new things and how well you work with others (both customers and management)
+Former supervisors who know how well you learn new things and how well you work with others (both customers and management)

-- Professors or instructors who have already acknowledged how well you apply what you've learned both in and out of class
+Professors or instructors who have already acknowledged how well you apply what you've learned both in and out of class

 What You Don't Know About Endorsements

-In earlier posts, we introduced you to LinkedIn "tiered" Connections.
+In earlier articles, we introduced you to LinkedIn "tiered" Connections.
 The people you are directly connected to are your 1st Connections.
 The people who are connected to your 1st Connections but not to you are your 2nd Connections, and so on.

-Endorsements are connected to actual profiles, so employers and recruiters can see how many of your colleagues recognize your abilities.
-However, if you have 99+ endorsements for Sales and you've only had a sales job for 6 months, employers and recruiters will know something is not adding up.
+It's really important to connect with people you know and who are familiar with your skills.
+Employers and recruiters can see how many endorsements you have received from your connections.
+If you have 99+ endorsements for Sales and you've only had a sales job for 6 months, employers and recruiters will know something is not adding up.

 Use endorsements to your advantage by connecting with people you know and managing your endorsements strategically.
-You can manage your Skills and Endorsements section by removing skills that are not relevant to your career goals and hiding endorsements from people who may not know you or are not familiar with your abilities.
+You can manage your Skills and Endorsements section by removing skills that are not relevant to your career goals and hiding endorsements from people who may not know you or are not familiar with your skills.

-How To Ask For Endorsements
+How To Ask For Social Proof

-This feature will give your 1st Connections the ability to do the same for you, but you may find that you are being endorsed for skills that are not exactly relevant to your career goals.
+This feature will give your 1st Connections the ability to do the same for you, but you may find that you are being endorsed for skills that are not exactly related to your career goals.
 LinkedIn may recommend "related" skills based on other keywords in your profile.
 For example, you may have described leadership roles in your experience but your immediate career goals are focused on entry-level positions in a new field.
 Having an endorsement for "Training" will not be as effective as asking someone to endorse you for a skill that applies to your immediate career goals.

-Message Your 1st Connections
+strategy #1: Ask Your 1st Connections for Endorsements

 When you update your profile with new skills, private message a few of your 1st Connections and ask for an endorsement.
 In your message, tell your connection that you are spending some time updating and improving your profile.
 Fill them in on your career goals, what you've been doing to boost your skills, and what's coming up for you in the next few months.

 Ask the connection to endorse a specific skill or two.
-Explain that their support will help polish your profile and that you would be happy to do the same.
+Explain that their endorsement will help polish your profile and that you would be happy to do the same.
 Ask for an update and which skills they would like to see endorsed to help boost their profile as well.